Value Alignment of Social Media Ranking Algorithms: Study 2: Re-ranking by Multiple, User-Controlled Values

 The user flow in Study 2 closely resembles that of Study 1.
 After a user installs our browser extension, the extension fetches content from their ``For You'' feed on Twitter and redirects them to our experimental platform.
 Once on the platform, the user first completes the PVQ, then proceeds to the experimental task.
 Following the task, they complete a demographic survey.

 In the experimental task, the user is exposed to a ``training'' and ``testing'' phases.
 During the training phase, the participant uses the controls to create a feed that best matches their values.
 Depending on the condition, participants are able to change only a select number of value sliders (or all if they are in the Full condition).
 They must change at least one value to proceed.
 After the training phase, the user answers a survey on the perceived complexity of the interface as well as providing a free-text response on what they liked and did not like about the interface.
 In the testing phase, similar to Study 1, users are shown a side-by-side comparison of their value-aligned feed and engagement feed (i.e., the feed as ranked by Twitter/X's algorithm), without labels and in a randomized position.
+As a robustness check, we replicated the conditions in which participants could adjust either a single slider or all 19, but instead asked them to choose between the value-aligned feed and a randomly reshuffled feed.
+We found qualitatively similar results (see Appendix~\ref{sec:recog_robustness} for full details).
 They are asked to identify which feed has been ranked using the weights from their input across four trials.
 In each trial, the tweets shown to the participant come from a different set of batches.
 For each trial, the pool of possible tweets being ranked consists of up to seven batches (roughly 210 tweets), and each feed shows only the top 20 ranked tweets by its own ranking function.